curl/everything-curl/http/response.md

 this feature.

-The client then simply asks the server to do compression transfer encoding and if acceptable, it will respond with a header indicating that it will and curl will then transparently uncompress that data on arrival.
-A user enables asking for compressed transfer encoding with `--tr-encoding`:
+The client then simply asks the server to do compression transfer encoding and if acceptable, it responds with a header indicating that it does and curl then transparently decompresses that data on arrival.
+A curl user asks for a compressed transfer encoding with `--tr-encoding`:

     curl --tr-encoding http://example.com/